-In the past, turpentine was the most widely used paint and varnish thinner and was also used in printing, hair products, and medicines.
+In the past, turpentine was the most widely used paint and varnish thinner.
+It was also used in printing, hair products and medicines.
+It is still used in some paints and coatings.
 Today, less costly products have replaced the use of turpentine in paints.
 Now, the major use of turpentine is as a raw material for the chemical industry.
-It is used for spray painting and pottery, ceramic coatings, artist's paints, and naval paints.
-Turpentine is used as a metal cleaner and sometimes found in shoe and furniture polishes.
-Compounds extracted from it are used for tires, plastics, adhesives, flavors, fragrances, makeup, paints, and medicine.
+It is also used for spray painting and pottery, ceramic coatings, artist's paints and naval paints.
+Turpentine is sometimes found in shoe and furniture polishes.
+It is also used as a metal cleaner.

+Compounds extracted from turpentine can be used for tires, plastics, adhesives, flavors, fragrances, makeup, paints and medicine.